 MEASLES OUTBREAK IN ONTARIO

-The Globe and Mail has recently published an article about the recent measles outbreak in Ontario.
-Some people think of measles as a little rash and fever that clears up in a few days.
-However, measles can cause serious health complications, especially in children younger than 5 years old.
+Measles can cause serious health complications, especially in children younger than 5 years old.
 Measles is highly contagious.
 If one person has it, up to 9 out of 10 people nearby will become infected if they are not protected.
 Check out this website for more information about measles exposure in Ontario.

 The best protection against measles is the measles, mumps, and rubella (MMR) vaccine.
 MMR vaccine provides long-lasting protection against all strains of measles.
 It is easy to obtain the MMR vaccine.
 You can ask your family physician or pediatrician, or contact Public Health Units, Community Health Centres and Pharmacies.
-Keep track of your child’s immunizations with Ontario’s Publicly Funded Immunization Schedule
+Keep track of your child’s immunizations with Ontario’s Publicly Funded Immunization Schedule.

 PUBLIC HEALTH NURSE

 Adele, a Toronto Public Health Nurse, will join us to answer any questions you may have.
 Common topics are breastfeeding, vaccinations, meeting milestones, and separation anxiety.
-Adele will be in the EarlyON Center on Friday, April 25th from 9:30 to 10:30.
+Adele will be in the EarlyON Center on Friday, May 16th from 9:30 to 10:30.

 SICKKIDS HOSPITAL’S EMERGENCY DEPARTMENT